jordy33/sim7600/README.md

 * Copy rootfs folder into rootfs partition

 You cant use Nautilus.
-The roofs only can be write by root Do the following commands
+The rootfs only can be write by root Do the following commands

 ```